Mastercard® Titanium Card™ Review

 The CardName isn’t what you would necessarily call a luxury card, but it does offer some significant benefits for the regular traveler – and at a cost of just AnnualFees annually.

 With this card you earn 5x on travel purchased through Chase Travel℠, 3x on dining, select streaming services and online groceries, 2x on all other travel purchases, 1x on all other purchases, $50 Annual Chase Travel Hotel Credit, plus more.
-The introductory bonus offer of 60,000 points after spending $4,000 in the first three months is worth $750 toward travel when you redeem through Chase Travel.
+The bonus offer is 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 The Mastercard® Titanium Card™ does offer some luxury perks you won’t get with Chase Sapphire Preferred®, but if you don’t see yourself putting those perks to good use, the lower-annual-fee CardName is likely a better option.